01-edu/public/subjects/ascii-art/color/audit.md

 ###### Does it display the expected result?

-##### Try passing as arguments a random string with special characters, and a random color in the color flag ("--color="), specifying one letter to be coloured.
+##### Try passing as arguments a random string with special characters, and a random color in the color flag ("--color="), specifying one letter to be colored.

 ###### Does it display the expected result?

-##### Try passing as arguments a random string with lower, upper case, spaces and numbers letters and a random color in the color flag ("--color="), specifying a set of letters to be coloured.
+##### Try passing as arguments a random string with lower, upper case, spaces and numbers letters and a random color in the color flag ("--color="), specifying a set of letters to be colored.

 ###### Does it display the expected result?